maths/moodle-qtype_stack/doc/en/CAS/Matrix.md

 ## Display of matrices ## {#matrixparens}

+### Semantic TeX wrappers

+The optional second argument of `stack_matrix_disp` is a TeX command which wraps the matrix body and its configured delimiters.
+For example,

+    texput(matrix, lambda([m], stack_matrix_disp(m, "\\stackmatrix")));

+with square `matrixparens` emits TeX of the form

+    \stackmatrix{[}{]}{\begin{array}{cc} ... \end{array}}

+The first two arguments are the question's configured left and right delimiters, and the third is the delimiter-free array.
+Invisible delimiters are represented by `.`.
+A TeX definition can therefore use the first two arguments as defaults, while another definition may ignore them.
+Distinct wrapper commands may be used for semantic matrices, column vectors and row vectors.

+This option only changes the emitted TeX; it does not install the wrapper command.
+The question or the surrounding renderer must define it.

+Without the optional wrapper, `stack_matrix_disp(m)` retains its existing output.

 You can set the type of parentheses used to surround matrices in a number of ways.
 Firstly, the admin user should set the site default in the qtype_stack options page.

 For an individual question, the teacher can set the variable